The 9 best gradual tans that combine easy application with natural-looking, buildable warmth

 How to choose the best gradual tan

-If you're in the market to add a gradual tan into your self-tan repertoire, there are a few important factors to consider in order to find the specific formula that works the best for you...
+Before you buy any gradual tan product, there are a few important factors to consider in order to find the specific formula that works the best for you.

-- Formula: Gradual tans come in an array of variable formulas, from lotions to mists.
-Give thought to which texture works best for you and your skin type, for example a cream will be a stellar option for those prioritising hydration, whereas a mist may be more suited to those wanting a lightweight feel.
+- Formula: Gradual tans come in various formats, from lotions to mists.
+Consider which texture works best for you and your skin type; for example, a cream will be a stellar option for those prioritising hydration, whereas a mist may be more suited to those wanting a lightweight feel.

-- Ingredients: Many gradual tanners also include ingredients found in facial skincare.
-Looking at the ingredients will help you narrow down your choices depending on what you want from a gradual tan.
-For example, hyaluronic acid and natural oils will benefit those wanting to hydrate and moisturise the skin, while Aloe vera will help soothe the skin.
+- Ingredients: Many gradual tanners also include ingredients that are popular in facial skincare products.
+The key ingredients will help you narrow down your choices, depending on what you want from a gradual tan.
+Hyaluronic acid and natural oils will benefit those wanting to hydrate and moisturise the skin, while Aloe vera works to soothe.

-- Price: It's not just the initial investment you have to think about, but how quickly you'll go through a product and want to repurchase it, too.
-Consider how often you use a gradual tan and if you can afford to repeat buy it to avoid getting hooked on something way out of budget.
+- Price: It's not only the initial investment you have to consider, but how quickly you'll go through a product and want or need to repurchase it, too.
+Think about how often you use a gradual tan and if you can afford to repeat buy it to avoid getting hooked on something that's not in line with your budget.

 The most popular gradual tan FAQs, answered